Porto - Guimares, Braga - Batalha - Évora - Monsaraz - Sintra - Lisbon

 We will have time to visit a shop selling all sorts of things made of cork: shoes, bags, wallet, dresses, jewelry and maybe sit for coffee or a drink before finishing our drive to Evora.

-Lunch - Dinner - Night in Evora.
+Lunch - Dinner together - Night in Obidos.

 Sintra is the Romantic place in Portugal.
 Inlaid in the foothills to the north of the Sintra range, it is a wonderful mosaic of intertwining constructions half-hidden in the thick woods and the massive boulders.
 The mountain range and the proximity to the sea make it a very breezy and cool area, and that is the reason why it soon became a favorite summer spot for the royal Portuguese family, ever since the first dynasty.
 The whole village is enthralling, from the tiniest corner to the most exuberant of palaces.

 Sintra is known for its many 19th-century Romantic architectural monuments, which has resulted in its classification as a UNESCO World Heritage Site.
 In addition to the Sintra Mountains and Sintra-Cascais Nature Park, the parishes of the town of Sintra are dotted with royal retreats, estates, castles and other buildings, including the Pena National Palace and the Sintra National Palace.

 The Palace of Pena, Sintra's exemplary Portuguese Romantic symbol, was initiated by the King-Consort Ferdinand, husband of Queen Maria of Portugal (1834-1853), a German-born member of the House of Saxe-Cobourg-Gotha.
 The Palace was built over the remains of the 16th century monastery of the Order of Saint Jerome, conserving many fundamental aspects, including the church, cloister and a few dependencies.
 The architecture is eclectic, influenced by many architectural styles.